d3plus/d3plus-website/_examples/d3plus-plot/axis-config/index.md

 ---
-title: Getting Started
+title: Advanced Axis Configuration
 width: 990
 height: 400
 ---

-# Getting Started
+# Advanced Axis Configuration

 The style and configuration of each axis created by d3plus-plot can be overridden using the [.xConfig( )](https://github.com/d3plus/d3plus-plot#Plot.xConfig) and [.yConfig( )](https://github.com/d3plus/d3plus-plot#Plot.yConfig) methods, which act as a pass-through to each axis' [.config( )](https://github.com/d3plus/d3plus-axis#Axis.config) method.
 Using the same data as in the [getting started](https://d3plus.org/examples/d3plus-plot/getting-started/) example: